MintMCP

 10. Traefik Hub MCP Gateway

-Traefik Hub extends the popular Traefik reverse proxy with MCP gateway capabilities.
-The Triple Gate Pattern security architecture provides defense-in-depth across three security layers.
+Traefik Hub extends Traefik reverse proxy infrastructure with MCP gateway capabilities.
+Its security architecture provides defense-in-depth across multiple security layers.

 Where Traefik Fits Best